foxostro/Turtle16/Documentation/Architecture.md

 On paper, I estimate the CPU clock can run at speeds up to 12MHz.
 This has not yet been tested.

 Peripheral devices may halt the CPU by pulling the shared RDY signal low using an open-drain buffer such as 74AHCT07A.
 While halted this way, the CPU disconnects from the bus so that peripheral devices may drive the bus as they see fit.
-The CPU's Phi1 clock immediately drops to zero and stops.
-The CPU's Phi2 clock is unaffected, and this is the one exposed to peripheral devices.
+The CPU's Phi1 and Phi2 clocks immediately drop to zero and stop.
+The CPU's Phi2 is exposed on the bus to peripheral devices and so these will stop operating as well.

 The clock module ensures /RDY only takes affect on the clock edge so devices may acquire and release /RDY at any time.